They Might Be Giants: Podcasting, independent releases, and children's music (2004–2015)

 2005 saw the release of Here Come the ABCs, TMBG's follow-up to the successful children's album No!.
 The Disney Sound label released the CD and DVD separately on February 15, 2005.
-To promote the album, Flansburgh and Linnell along with drummer Marty Beller embarked on a short tour, performing for free at many Borders Bookstore locations.
+To promote the album, Flansburgh and Linnell along with drummer Marty Beller embarked on a short tour, performing for free at many Borders locations.
 In November 2005, Venue Songs was released as a two-disc CD/DVD set narrated by John Hodgman.
 It is a concept album based on all of the "venue songs" from their 2004 tour.

 TMBG covered the Devo song "Through Being Cool" in the 2005 Disney film Sky High.
 In 2008, they rerecorded the song "Take Out The Trash" (from The Else) in Simlish for inclusion in The Sims 2: Freetime.

-From 2005 to 2014, They Might Be Giants made podcasts on a monthly, sometimes bi-monthly, basis.
-Each edition included remixes of previous songs, rarities, covers, and new songs and skits recorded specifically for the podcast.

 The band contributed 14 original songs for the 2006 Dunkin' Donuts ad campaign, "America Runs on Dunkin'", including "Things I Like to Do", "Pleather", and "Fritalian".
-In the aired advertisement, Flansburgh sings "Fritalian" along with his wife, Robin Goldwasser.
-In a 2008 commercial, "Moving" is played.

-The band has produced and performed three original songs for Playhouse Disney series: one for Higglytown Heroes and two for Mickey Mouse Clubhouse.
-The Mickey Mouse Clubhouse features two original songs performed by group, including the opening theme song, in which a variant of a Mickey Mouse Club chant ("Meeska Mooska Mickey Mouse!") is used to summon the Clubhouse, and "Hot Dog!", the song used at the end of the show.
-The song references Mickey's first spoken words in the 1929 short The Karnival Kid.
+The band has produced and performed the song two songs Mickey Mouse Clubhouse which Fatherly said were catchy and one for Higglytown Heroes series.

-They also recorded a cover of the Disney song, "There's a Great Big Beautiful Tomorrow" for the film Meet the Robinsons and wrote and performed the theme song for The Drinky Crow Show.
+They also recorded a cover of the Disney song "There's a Great Big Beautiful Tomorrow" for the film Meet the Robinsons and wrote and performed the theme song for The Drinky Crow Show.
 The band was recruited to provide original songs for the Henry Selick-directed film adaptation of Neil Gaiman's children's book Coraline but were dropped because their music was not "creepy" enough.
 Only one song, titled "Other Father Song", was kept for the film with Linnell singing as the titular "Other Father".